 Now you might be thinking “hey £24 for 24 coins is not cheap, and how do I go about giving them the 25000 they’ll need at level 10?”.
 That’s a good question and one that feeds into one of my very few major issues with Dungeons and Dragons….the monetary system.

 Gold is rare, it’s one of the reasons it’s so valuable.
 All the gold on our planet would fit into 3.5 Olympic swimming pools.
 It’s also heavy, a standard bullion bar these days weighs 12.4kg.
 The idea that anyone would be lugging around, or even conceivably have thousands upon thousands of gold coins is ridiculously impractical.

 One of the first things I give any of my new players is a re-written price list for in-game items.
-To solve the issue of carting around large amount of coin I use historically accurate alternatives, jewelry, gemstones or promissory notes from recognized authorities.
-Good quality acrylic jewels are readily available on Ebay, as are semi-precious stones, and most clothing store have an array of costume jewelry you can use.
+To solve the issue of carting around a large amount of coin I use historically accurate alternatives, jewellery, gemstones or promissory notes from recognized authorities.
+Good quality acrylic jewels are readily available on eBay, as are semi-precious stones, and most clothing stores have an array of costume jewellery you can use.

 This fantasy revaluation has a number of effects.
 Firstly it allows me to bust out my bad ass Drawlab coins.
 Secondly, it makes the players more connected to their spending, they seem to think much further ahead when handing over actual coins and are less likely to spend that night’s food and bedding money on ale.
 Thirdly it means that the players celebrate finding 20 gold pieces and an amethyst at 4th level prompts them to dance around the table chattering excitedly about how wealthy they are now (or arguing viciously about who gets the gem).
 That moment is them really connecting with the game, it’s the solid metal silver piece they can click down on the bar’s wooden top while asking the barman for info, it’s the golden gleam of the dragons treasure horde and its totally worth £24.